gicentre/elm-vegalite/docs/changeNotes.md

 - Corrected API doc for coLocale example to use correct Elm unicode escape text.

+- Added reference to parent functions in the API docs.
+This makes it easier to see how a function is used in the context of a larger specification by navigating up the function dependency tree.
+Thanks to @RalfNorthman for the suggested improvement.

 ### Deprecations

 - Deprecated `dtMonthNum` as it was redundant (use `dtMonth` instead).
 There should be no reason to allow specification of months with numbers as this carries the risk of undefined behaviour for integers outside the range [1,12].
 Thanks to @RalfNorthman for spotting this.